Monergism: Divine monergism and ordo salutis

+Synergistic language within a divine monergistic framework

+In a divine monergistic framework, such as the one found in Calvinism, every stage of the process of human salvation is understood to be monergistic.
+Nevertheless, some Calvinist theologians sometimes argue that conversion may be described as synergistic.
+Others extend this synergistic language to sanctification.
+However, within a monergistic framework, the human will is not understood to function as an independent initiating cause.
+Consequently, when some Calvinist theologians describe a stage of salvation as synergistic, they typically mean only that the human being is willing and responsible during that stage, without thereby denying divine predetermination.
+In such cases, "synergism" refers merely to a form of human cooperation grounded in compatibilist assumptions about human agency, while remaining fully determinist in nature.

 Divine monergism and Christian universalism

-Within a Christian worldview affirming divine monergism, such as that of the Reformed or the Augustinian traditions, God can theoretically elect whom He wills based on His sovereignty.
+Within a Christian worldview affirming divine monergism, such as that of the Augustinian or the Reformed traditions, God can theoretically elect whom He wills based on His sovereignty.
 If He chose to elect all humans, their past and future sins would be forgiven, and all would irresistibly come to faith during their lifetime.
 This scenario constitutes a necessary form of Christian universalism, which is rejected by Reformed or Augustinian theologians.
 They commonly argue that the greatest good occurs when God is maximally glorified, and they believe this does not happen in a world where everyone is saved.
 Nevertheless, some Protestant thinkers, such as Thomas Talbott, have proposed an alternative form of monergistic universalism.
-According to this view, God’s irresistible grace will ultimately extend to every individual—even beyond death—thus explaining why not all are brought to faith within their lifetimes.
-A further development of this idea is found in an unconditional model of monergistic universalism, as articulated for example by Hosea Ballou.
+According to this view, God's irresistible grace will ultimately extend to every individual—even beyond death—thus explaining why not all are brought to faith within their lifetimes.
+A further development of this idea appears in another form of monergistic universalism, articulated for example by Hosea Ballou.
 In this framework, salvation is granted independently of personal faith and remains accessible to all at any point in time.

+Human monergism

+In a human monergistic framework, the human is the sole cause of the actions leading to salvation.
+God is understood only to grant initial spiritual capacities, without further involvement in the process.
+Pelagius taught that a human's ability to act correctly was a gift of God.
+He considered grace to consist primarily of external instructions, typically through the Scriptures.
+According to this interpretation, an element of grace necessary for salvation can be found in Pelagius’s understanding, and his view may be described as synergistic for this reason.
+However, for Pelagius, “grace” does not involve any direct divine action during a man's life, remaining external to him.
+Consequently, theologians generally associate this position with human monergism.